marusakod/scprocess/docs/usage.md

 ## Basic usage

-Considering required hardware is available, all software is installed and you have sucesfully completed the [setup of scprocess data directory](setup.md#scprocess-data-directory-setup) directory you can run {{ software_name }} on your dataset by following the steps outlined bellow:
+Considering required hardware is available, all software is installed and you have successfully completed the [setup of scprocess data directory](setup.md#scprocess-data-directory-setup) directory you can run {{ software_name }} on your dataset by following the steps outlined bellow:

 1. [Prepare project directory](usage.md#1-prepare-project-directory)
 2. [Prepare input files](usage.md#2-prepare-input-files)